ferdidolot/CLOUD-COMPUTING-CLASS-2018/Lab5/README.md

 ![alt text](https://github.com/ferdidolot/CLOUD-COMPUTING-CLASS-2018/blob/master/Lab5/Lab5_Task5.1_3.png)

-To avoid this error we modified the access to the IAM profile (instead of having access to put one item we change it to a list of allowed action in the Action property), like below:
+To avoid this error we modified the access of `lab_session user` in IAM console (instead of having access to put one item we change it to a list of allowed action in the Action property), like below:

 ![alt text](https://github.com/ferdidolot/CLOUD-COMPUTING-CLASS-2018/blob/master/Lab5/Lab5_Task5.1_4.png)

 After this steps when we add a lead we will get a notification on the defined  email:

 ![alt text](https://github.com/ferdidolot/CLOUD-COMPUTING-CLASS-2018/blob/master/Lab5/Lab5_Task5.1_5.jpeg)

+###Q51: Has everything gone alright? ###

+Everything has gone alright.

 ## Task 5.2: Create a new option to retrieve the list of leads ##